Aliases for CAPN13 Gene

 The calpains, calcium-activated neutral proteases, are nonlysosomal, intracellular cysteine proteases.
 The mammalian calpains include ubiquitous, stomach-specific, and muscle-specific proteins.
 The ubiquitous enzymes consist of heterodimers with distinct large, catalytic subunits associated with a common small, regulatory subunit.
 This gene encodes a member of the calpain large subunit family. [provided by RefSeq, Jun 2012]

 GeneCards Summary for CAPN13 Gene

 CAPN13 (Calpain 13) is a Protein Coding gene.
-Among its related pathways are Apoptosis Pathway.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot for CAPN13 Gene

 Calpains are a group of calcium-sensitive cysteine proteases that are ubiquitously expressed in mammals.
 Structurally, calpains contain two subunits; an 80 kDa catalytic subunit and a 28 kDa regulatory subunit that functions as a chaperone to stabilize the 80 kDa structure.